Mexican Bean Soup Mix Recipe and Easy Canned Soup Recipe

 Hominy is now used in many soups, stews and casseroles.
 Many people love the flavor of canned hominy when fried alone in bacon fat or butter.
 It is ground coarsely to make hominy grits or fine into a corn flour.

-MEXICAN BEAN SOUP MIX
+HOW TO MAKE MEXICAN BEAN SOUP MIX RECIPE

 • ½ Cup chopped dried onion